3 Reasons Your Oil and Gas Company Should Use Social Media

 The Internet has opened up a whole range of ways to stay in touch, and users expect the companies they buy from to follow suit.
 Selling is one aspect of this, but so is entertaining, educating, and sharing news that matters to them.
 All of these things can be done by staying active on social media.

 On this page, we’ll discuss why social media is a good investment of time for oil and gas companies, as well as what’s involved in a successful social media management plan.
-If you'd like to talk to a specialist about a social media strategy, you can reach us at 888-601-5359.
+If you’d like to talk to a specialist about a social media strategy, you can reach us at 888-256-9448 or contact us online.

 While many businesses have found great success on social media, others have been slow to get on board.
 The value isn’t immediately obvious, especially if they can’t generate sales and revenue right away.
 However, by reaping some of the other benefits of social media, the sales and revenues will eventually follow.